badboy/fnordig.de/_posts/2012-09-16-getting-ipvworking-with-smartos-and-kvm.markdown

 After a reboot everything works and the machine works over IPv6.

-When I talked to my boss about this he directly knew another related problem and the explanation:
+When I talked to Eimann about this he directly knew another related problem and the explanation:

 > If you're wondering why a Linux machine won't do v6 anymore when doing a
 > monitor session over a VLAN which also hosts the default network: The machine